FuTure-Ray/howtoplay/README.md

 # howtoplay

 Hi I'm FuTure-Ray.
-Now , I'm going to take a simple description about why I edit this file.
+Now , I'm going to take a simple description about what reason I edit this file for.
 OK, just a joke.
 No description.
 I'm here editting these is for learning how to use git.